GraeA85/Sprouton-Allotments/readme.md

  ### Research Analysis
   ***
   There has been a massive increase of interest in allotment ownership, particularly through the pandemic.
 Waiting lists are a big thing for all allotment sites so encouraging people to sign up as early as possible will benefit them greatly as some waiting lists can be up to 10 years +
 <br><br>

-## Sprouton Allotments
-***
-Sprouton Allotments are a community run allotment site for veteran and beginner allotmenteers to create, grow and showcase their garden and allotment sites.
-The website is targeted at existing Sprouton Allotment owners to keep up to date with allotment developments, as well as budding gardeners hoping to get their hands dirty and jump into an allotment of their own.
-The website is designed to inform people about the allotment site, what can be done with an allotment and place themselves on a waiting list for an allotment in the future.
-<br><br>

 ## User Experience Design